minecraft-beta/minecraft-beta.github.io/README.md

 ## Overview
 This project demonstrates a fully functional phishing site designed to replicate the look and feel of a legitimate website.
 The purpose is to educate individuals about the dangers of phishing, how these attacks are conducted, and how one can protect themselves from such threats.

+I'm not providing the code of the backend and **the login page's code is obfuscated** to make sure that no one can change the code of it and misuse it.

 ## Features
-- **Realistic Interface:** Mimics the login page of a popular website to demonstrate how phishing attacks work.
+- **Realistic Interface:** Mimics the login page of microsoft to demonstrate how phishing attacks work.
 - **Credential Capture:** Captures and logs credentials entered by unsuspecting users.
 - **Undetectable:** It contains robots.txt which blocks crawlers and the login page's code is obfuscated and debugger pauser runs in loop that makes it undetectable.
 - **Redirection:** It redirects the root URL to https://www.minecraft.net/en-US/ which feels like that it it's the part of the official site